planetarium/ninechronicles-devforum/docs/service-and-repository-structure/service-and-repository-structure.md

 #### 3.3.1.2.
 Select blockchain to attach

-If you run your game using `Play` button on your Unity editor, It will run with its own internal blockchain network, not any existing external blockchain.
+If you run your game using "Play" button on your Unity editor, It will run with its own internal blockchain network, not any existing external blockchain.
 To attach your client to mainnet or other network, you have to change client configurations.

 ## 3.4.
 Lib9c